FelixOesinghaus/Local_Control_Flow_Anon/README.md

 This repository contains all of the code used in the Bachelor's thesis "Trace Variant Queries in Process Miningbased on Local Control-Flow Anonymization".

-It also contains all the files necessary to
+It also contains all the files necessary to evaluate and plot the figures and tables in the thesis.

 ## Requirements
 You need various python packages to run this project